keelback-code/odd-art-history/README.md

 ## Wireframes

 Wireframes were produced using Balsamiq.
-Ultimately the final site followed the broad strokes of the designs but the key point that differed is that the title, subtitle and navigation links all ended up being on one axis, instead of having a separate navigation bar.
+Ultimately the final site followed the broad strokes of the designs but the key point that differed is that the navigation bar ened up being on the same line as the title, and for smaller viewports I changed to a hamburger menu.
 I originally built the site as per the design in these wireframes, but the content in these elements does not take up much space and a lot of empty space was created.
 Visual design is not my forte, so I reached out to my sister Amelia Horan for assistance with the visual design.
 After talking through the design with her, I ended up with the design shown in the readme screenshots section.

 Gallery page
 ![Gallery page](assets/images/readme-images/wireframe-gallery.png)